 I believe in the simultaneous evolution of the mental faculties and the physical functions and organs.
-I do not believe in the jewish-christian doctrine of creation, and, of course not, in the story told once in my presence by a priest to some women and children, "believers," in a sunday-school: that "God made Adam out of clay, put up the clay-man against a fence, and blew the breath of life into his nostrils, and so made him alive."
-I was tempted to ask, by whom and for what purpose the fence had been put up, but for fear Constructive faculties : such as Calculaof being thought irreverent and infidel tion, Analysis, Executiveness, Music, I held my peace.
-Dasa suggests that we should not use Secretiveness, Cautiousness, Observathe human-divine faculty, Reason, tion, etc. among "believers": but look as though we had swallowed Bible, pope, church, faculties : Intuition, Time, Causality, and office-holders, whole ; and there is and Comparison. a deal of sound sense in that sugges- these depend mainly upon the brain tion.
+I do not believe in the jewish-christian doctrine of creation, and, of course not, in the story told once in my presence by a priest to some women and children, "believers," in a sunday-school: that "God made Adam out of clay, put up the clay-man against a fence, and blew the breath of life into his nostrils, and Dead planets-I have tasted mortal tears, so made him alive."
+I was tempted to ask, by whom and for what purpose B. This part shows the signs of the the fence had been put up, but for fear Constructive faculties : such as Calculaof being thought irreverent and infidel tion, Analysis, Executiveness, Music, I held my peace.
+My friend Philangi Acquisitiveness, Language, Imitation, Dasa suggests that we should not use Secretiveness, Cautiousness, Observathe human-divine faculty, Reason, tion, etc. among "believers": but look as though we had swallowed Bible, pope, church, faculties : Intuition, Time, Causality, and office-holders, whole ; and there is and Comparison.
+For the existence a deal of sound sense in that sugges- these depend mainly upon the brain tion.

 Spirit and Nature work slowly ; and in the words of the swedish naturalist, Linneus, "do nothing by leaps."
-For Second part, B, into three parts; and instance, the devil-faculty, Rapacity, this gives us the five parts indicated in developing in a Soul in the course of ages, develops at the same time its sign in the face : a vulture-like nose. faculties ; Or, what amounts to the same, a vulture-like nose, developing in the body, develops at the same time Rapacity in And so it holds with the the Soul. other faculties, organs, and features : the transmigrating Entity develops them, or uproots them when developed, as it moves along in the circle of life.
+For Second part, B, into three parts ; and instance, the devil-faculty, Rapacity, developing in a Soul in the course of ages, develops at the same time its sign in the face : a vulture-like nose.
+Or, what amounts to the same, a vulture-like nose, developing in the body, develops at the same time Rapacity in the Soul.
+And so it holds with the other faculties, organs, and features : the transmigrating Entity develops them, or uproots them when developed, as it moves along in the circle of life.